rafahg/smart-magic-cards/process_readme.md

 ## TECH-TEST WALKTHROUGH

-Through this walkthrough of the tech-test is my intention to show my logical process in order to obtain the solution asked.
+Through this walkthrough of the tech-test is my intention to show my approach to the several aspects of my process in a more detailed way.
 1. GENERAL APPROACH.

-My approach has been trying to implement the MVP, understood that as the minimum requirements to make the web-app works.
+My approach has been trying to implement the MVP, understood that, as the minimum requirements to make the web-app works.

 Once the MPV product has been implemented I have tried to accomplish the tasks assigned as bonus points.